lter/soilHarmonization/README.md

     with unique names.

-This workflow defaults to being run on Aurora with default file paths set to that environment.
-These paths can be altered for the function to work outside of the Aurora environemnt, but the lter-som group **SHOULD NOT** do this as we need to document all changes, and a log file must exist.
+This workflow defaults to being run on Aurora with default file paths set to that environment, though the paths can be altered for the function to work outside of the Aurora environment.

 **Update 2019-01-09**: upon migrating Aurora to Ubuntu 18.04, approximately 20% of the calls to the Google API through the